-As Summer Heated Up, Trump's Tweets About Non-White Democrats Intensified
+Twitter Analysis Shows How Trump Tweets Differently About Nonwhite Lawmakers

 "There's this other motivation, which is trying to define the opposition, and it's clear that he takes tremendous pleasure and is particularly vitriolic when it comes to characterizing women and ethnic minorities on Twitter," he said.

-On Twitter, Trump has said the face of the Democratic party is the 'squad,' Pelosi and Congresswoman Maxine Waters, who is African-American.
+On Twitter, Trump has said the face of the Democratic Party is the "squad," Pelosi and Rep. Maxine Waters, who is African American.

 Representatives Omar and Tlaib are the face of the Democrat Party, and they HATE Israel!— Donald J. Trump (@realDonaldTrump) August 15, 2019

-He has never extended that label, "face of the Democrat party," to a white male lawmaker.
+He has never extended that label "face of the Democrat Party" to a white male lawmaker.

 When Trump does set his Twitter sights on an opponent, the nature of the attacks can vary sharply depending on who the critic is.